graphcore-research/unit-scaling/docs/user_guide.rst

 "Scaling" simply involves multiplying the output of an operation by a scalar value.
 We use the term "scale" to refer to the standard deviation of a tensor.
-Many operations used in deep learning change the scale of their input(s), and often in an unprincipled (i.e. arbitrary) way.
+Many operations used in deep learning change the scale of their inputs, and often in an arbitrary way.
 This library is a re-implementation of common PyTorch ops, adding scaling factors to ensure that input scale is now preserved.

 As unit scaling is a technique for training models (usually from scratch), it considers